gschmutz/kafka-workshop/04-producing-consuming-kafka-with-java/README.md

 kafkacat -b dataplatform -t test-java-json-topic -q
 ```

-you can see the messages are all formated as JSON documents
+you can see the messages are all formatted as JSON documents

 ```bash
 {"id":0,"message":"[0] Hello Kafka 750","createdAt":"2021-08-06T18:38:10.679026"}